3D Printing Material: Metal (binder jetting) Steel / Bronze 420SS/BR

 - Raw: sandblasted but unpolished, surface remains somewhat rough, most economical.

-Binder jetting stainless steel has a light brown surface color when it comes out of the machine.
+Binder Jetting Steel / Bronze 420SS/BR has a light brown surface color when it comes out of the machine.
 Through Sculpteo's 3D printing service, you have access to plating option:

 - Nickel plated

 - Gold plated